vendu/vaaja/sys/zen/README.md

 The goal of Zen is to create a fast, modern kernel for systems from smartphones to high-performance audio-visual workstations.

+The very first version's goal is to implement an efficient 32-bit game console on inexpensive FPGA-kits.

 ## Source Code Modules and Layout

 api		- Kernel Programming Interfaces